Faculty and Staff

 Deborah F. Gelinas, MD is an associate professor of neurology.
 Dr. Gelinas received her neurological training at the Letterman Army Medical Center.
 She is ABPN board certified in both neurology and neuromuscular medicine.
 Dr. Gelina’s subspecialty interest is in the treatment of patients with amyotrophic lateral sclerosis (ALS).

-Rebecca Traub, MD is an assistant professor of neurology, interim division chief for neuromuscular medicine and the medical director for the UNC EMG laboratory.
+Rebecca Traub, MD is an associate professor of neurology, interim division chief for neuromuscular medicine and the medical director for the UNC EMG laboratory.
 She received her neurological training and completed a EMG/neuromuscular fellowship at Columbia University.
 She is ABPN board certified in neurology and neuromuscular medicine and ABEM board certified in electrodiagnostic medicine.
 Dr. Traub’s subspecialty interest is in peripheral neuropathies, with a focus on offering comprehensive care and research participation for patients with inherited and inflammatory neuropathies.

 Anahit C. Mehrabyan, MD is an assistant professor of neurology.
 Dr. Mehrabyan received her neurological training at the University of North Carolina at Chapel Hill and completed a fellowship in neuromuscular disorders at Penn State Hershey in Hershey, Pennsylvania.
 She is ABPN board certified in neurology and neuromuscular medicine and ABEM board certified in electrodiagnostic medicine.
 Dr. Mehrabyan’s subspecialty interests are in myopathies, including both inflammatory and inherited muscle diseases, as well as in myasthenia gravis.